dataloop-ai/dtlpy-documentation/tutorials/applications/single_page_application/chapter.md

 ### Too Short; Want More?

 As a part of this tutorial, we will be creating and testing a react-based "Image Item Viewer" app and serving it using an Apache server.
-Through this app, you can view an image in a react application.
-Although, Dataloop runs on Micro-frontend architecture so you can write your application on any framework of your choice.
+Through this app, you can view an image in a React application.
+Although, Dataloop runs on Micro-frontend architecture, so you can write your application on any framework of your choice.
 For this tutorial, we are writing a react-based application.

 ### Prerequisites:
-- [Install Node.js](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04) for running the react based application.
+- [Install Node.js](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04) for running the React based application.
 - [install Apache server](https://ubuntu.com/tutorials/install-and-configure-apache#2-installing-apache) for serving your build on ports 80 and 443.
-You can use Nginx, Node.js, Python, etc based servers as well.
+You can use Nginx, Node.js, Python, etc. based servers as well.

 ### Create a React Application:

-1. Initiatialise a react-based application.
+1. initialize a react-based application.
     ```
     npx create-react-app image-viewer
     ```
-2. Move to the react app folder.
+2. Move to the React app folder.
     ```
     cd image-viewer
     ```
-3. Change the App.js file to render anything you want in your react application. eg: If you just want to show an image in your react app:
+3. Change the App.js file to render anything you want in your React application. eg: If you just want to show an image in your React app:

 <details>
     <summary>App.js</summary>